You will complete two compulsory modules, two option modules, and a dissertation.

 30 credits

-We interrogate questions concerning what is literature and what meanings might be revealed by the ‘emergence’ of Black British and Caribbean literature mainly in the twentieth century.
-We consider the challenges of writing across histories and cultures in order to articulate a profoundly interconnected world and possibilities other than the nation.
-We examine how oral and literary texts, forms and genres within this body of writing through consolidation and experimentation, illustrate distinctive features of interculturality and syncretism.
-We investigate some of the determining forces underpinning the aesthetics of the texts.
+This module explores interpretative theories of interculturality including creolisation, poetics of relation, postcolonialism and carnivalisation in relation to Black British and Caribbean poetics, performativity and discourses such as humanism and globalisation.
+We’ll interrogate questions concerning what is literature, and what meanings might be revealed by the ‘emergence’ of Black British literature mainly in the 20th century.
+We’ll consider the challenges of writing across histories and cultures of the African diaspora as experienced in Britain, in order to articulate a profoundly interconnected world and possibilities other than the nation.
+We’ll examine how oral and literary texts, forms and genres within this body of writing through consolidation and experimentation, illustrate distinctive features of interculturality and syncretism.
+We’ll investigate some of the determining forces underpinning the aesthetics of the texts.

-As one of two core compulsory modules within the MA Black British Writing programme, the module intensively surveys Black British Writing since the late eighteen century to highlight the nature of its ‘relation’ to the social, political and intellectual contexts in which it was written.
-We consider the emergent literature primarily as a body of relational texts communicating across and between cultures and diversities.
-This writing, sometimes defined by its transnational location, problematizes questions of nation, the political, identity, critical theories and literature itself.
+As one of two core compulsory modules within the MA Black British Literature programme, the module intensively surveys Black British Writing since the late-18th century to highlight the nature of its ‘relation’ to the social, political and intellectual contexts in which it was written.
+We’ll consider the emergent literature primarily as a body of relational texts communicating across and between cultures and diversities.
+This writing, sometimes defined by its transnational location, problematises questions of nation, the political, identity, critical theories, and literature itself.

 |